 Hover over the message you’d like to quote.

-Click the three dots icon and choose Copy link.
+Click the More actions icon and choose Copy link.

 Paste the link into the message box and add text of your own if you’d like.
 Press Enter to send.
 The copied link will expand to display the message you're quoting.